fragaria/website/_posts/2018/2018-09-03-building-a-simple-company-website-the-hard-way-typography-intro.md

 rely that professional fonts do.

-*Ligatures* come from the days of metal font typesetting to avoid a problem, when some characters tended to collide in a unpleasant way.
+*Ligatures* come from the days of metal font typesetting to avoid a problem, when some characters tended to collide in an unpleasant way.
 These collisions can happen with 'f' character for example.
 Consider this:

 ---